 Because the cause of ABS is damage to the amniotic sac, most experts consider ABS to be a random event.
 The odds of it happening in another pregnancy with the same mother is highly unlikely, and it is not considered to be a genetic disorder.

-While there is no known way to prevent it from occurring, an early diagnosis allows for monitoring of the condition and, if needed, fetal surgery to correct problems that could cause long-term damage to the baby.
+While there is no known way to prevent it from occurring, early fetal diagnostic testing allows for monitoring of the condition and, if needed, fetal surgery to correct problems that could cause long-term damage to the baby.

 The Fetal Care Center in Dallas is one of only a few centers worldwide with the capability to perform the full range of fetal interventions.
 If you have a question or wish to make an appointment, please call 972-566-5600 for urgent or same-day appointments.
 We are here for you and your family.